Microprocessor: First projects

 These projects delivered a microprocessor at about the same time: Garrett AiResearch's Central Air Data Computer (CADC) (1970), Texas Instruments' TMS 1802NC (September 1971) and Intel's 4004 (November 1971, based on an earlier 1969 Busicom design).
 Arguably, Four-Phase Systems AL1 microprocessor was also delivered in 1969.

 Four-Phase Systems AL1 (1969)

 The Four-Phase Systems AL1 was an 8-bit bit slice chip containing eight registers and an ALU.
 It was designed by Lee Boysel in 1969.
 At the time, it formed part of a nine-chip, 24-bit CPU with three AL1s.
-It was later called a microprocessor when, in response to 1990s litigation by Texas Instruments, Boysel constructed a demonstration system where a single AL1 formed part of a courtroom demonstration computer system, together with RAM, ROM, and an input-output device.
+It was later called a microprocessor when, in response to 1990s litigation by Texas Instruments, Boysel constructed a demonstration system where a single AL1 with a 1969 datestamp formed part of a courtroom demonstration computer system, together with RAM, ROM, and an input-output device.
+The AL1 wasn't sold individually, but was part of the System IV/70 announced in September 1970 and first delivered in February 1972.

 Garrett AiResearch CADC (1970)

 In 1968, Garrett AiResearch (who employed designers Ray Holt and Steve Geller) was invited to produce a digital computer to compete with electromechanical systems then under development for the main flight control computer in the US Navy's new F-14 Tomcat fighter.
 The design was complete by 1970, and used a MOS-based chipset as the core CPU.
 The design was significantly (approximately 20 times) smaller and much more reliable than the mechanical systems it competed against and was used in all of the early Tomcat models.
 This system contained "a 20-bit, pipelined, parallel multi-microprocessor".
 The Navy refused to allow publication of the design until 1997.
 Released in 1998, the documentation on the CADC, and the MP944 chipset, are well known.
 Ray Holt's autobiographical story of this design and development is presented in the book: The Accidental Engineer.